Deadheded/DirectToMarket.drafts/DTM.What.1st.md

 How do I get my money?

 As we stated payments are almost instant.
 Your payments will be to your wallet on your RPi4 in RVN or RavenCoin.
 From there we give you a number of options.
-You can use a service like Changely to exchange your RVN into any other major crypto currency like Bitcoin or ETH.
-It can be sent to an exchange and sold for US dollars, won, yet, euros or any fiat that an exchange supports.
+You can use a service like NowPayments.io to exchange your RVN into any other major crypto currency or fiat currency.
 Exchange your RVN for gold or silver.
 There are also several companies that will allow you to load your RVN directly to a credit card for use where ever Visa or MC are accepted

 What does the “Agent” do?